ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

         assert ray.at(1.0).is_close(Point(0.0, -2.0, 0.0))
     ```

--   Things are similar for `PerspectiveCamera`.
+-   A similar testing strategy applies to the `PerspectiveCamera`.

 # `PerspectiveCamera`